emilyst/home/README.md

 updates, and any Vim configuration changes will need to need to take effect (and override any persisting configuration in saved views).

 I use this command right now.
-I may script or alias this in the future.
+It updates each submodule so that each stays on the "`master`" branch.

+    home pull && home submodule update --remote --rebase --init --jobs 8 \
+      && rm -rf ~/.vim/local/view/*

+In my [`$HOME/.gitconfig`](.gitconfig), there is an alias that sets `supdate` to do that awkward submodule command, so the command actually looks like this when I type it.

-    home pull && home submodule update --init && rm -rf ~/.vim/local/view/*
+    home pull && home supdate && rm -rf ~/.vim/local/view/*

 Submodules